You can only make a claim for Housing Benefit if one of the following applies to you -

 Payments of Housing Benefit normally start from the Monday after you make a claim.

-- give as much detail as possible stating the reasons why you are requesting a back date and also why you did not claim earlier
+- give as much detail as possible stating the reasons why you are requesting a back date and why you did not claim earlier

-- include any supporting evidence
+- provide us with any supporting evidence